KDE/documentation-docs-kdenlive-org/effects_and_compositions/effect_groups/misc/vectorscope_MLT.rst

 .. contents::

-This is the `frei0r.vectorscope <http://www.mltframework.org/bin/view/MLT/FilterFrei0r-vectorscope>`_ plugin.
+This is the `Frei0r vectorscope <https://www.mltframework.org/plugins/FilterFrei0r-vectorscope/>`_ MLT filter.

-Not to be confused with  :ref:`vectorscope` described on `Granjow's blog <http://kdenlive.org/users/granjow/introducing-color-scopes-vectorscope>`_
+Displays the vectorscope of the video-data.

 In ver 17.04 this is found in the :ref:`analysis_and_data` category of Effects.

-It is recommended to use the vectorscope from  :ref:`vectorscope`, because the effect  Analysis and Data - Vectorscope  is not correct - it uses a graticule from an analog NTSC vectorscope, but equations from digital video (Source: `this <http://www.kdenlive.org/forum/color-or-colour-correction-kdenlive-how-use-reference-chart-and-vectorscope-and-other-tools-eg#comment-20712>`_ forum post.)
+It is recommended to use the vectorscope from :ref:`vectorscope`, because the effect Analysis and Data - Vectorscope is not correct - it uses a graticule from an analog NTSC vectorscope, but equations from digital video.

 https://youtu.be/2ybBzDEjdRo